karinnao/A-B-Test/README.md

 Session, event, order, and account data were combined in BigQuery into a single long-format table (`date, ga_session_id, dimensions, event_name, value`), keyed by A/B test group.
 This shape lets any event (including `begin_checkout` and `add_payment_info`) be sliced by `test_group`, `device`, `channel`, `country`, and `continent` directly in Tableau — see [`ab_test_query.sql`](./ab_test_query.sql).

-Significance was evaluated per metric, both at the site-wide level and within each device segment, with a 50/50 traffic split maintained throughout the test window.
+Significance was evaluated per metric, both at the site-wide level and within each device segment

 ## 6. Results